Efficient Tree-Structured Deep Research with Adaptive Resource Allocation: Background

 \subsection{Motivating Experiments}

 Following the above formulation, we investigate how the tree structure can affect response quality in deep research tasks.
-We evaluated a tree-based deep research framework, GPT-Researcher, on a set of 100 complex queries randomly sampled from DeepResearchGym \cite{coelho2025deepresearchgym}.
-We varied the tree's maximum depth and breadth hyperparameters and measured performance across multiple metrics.
+We evaluate an existing deep research framework, GPT-Researcher \cite{gptresearcher}, on a set of 100 complex queries randomly sampled from DeepResearchGym \cite{coelho2025deepresearchgym}.
+We varied the research tree's maximum depth and breadth hyperparameters and measured performance across multiple metrics.

 \paragraph{Depth} In Figure \ref{fig:pilot_study_combined}(a), increasing depth from 1 to 2 yields the largest gain, with overall quality score rising sharply from 77.00 to 80.95.
 Beyond depth 3, the curves flatten.
 Extra depth produces only marginal quality improvements while node number grows exponentially.
 Notably, \emph{Relevance} and \emph{Faithfulness} peak at depth 3 and then decline, as deeper searches bring in peripheral sources and redundant materials, diluting core evidence and complicating the write-up compression.